Sonic the Hedgehog (2006 game)

 Redesigned characters, particularly the taller Sonic and the almost entirely different Eggman, have since been reverted to their previous forms.
 Elise has not appeared in a game since.

-Sonic '06 is thought to have caused significant damage to the franchise, and while opinions vary on the recovery, this period is often cited as the lowest point in Sonic the Hedgehog's history.
+Sonic '06 is thought to have caused significant damage to the franchise, and while opinions vary on the recovery, this period is often cited as the lowest point in the Blue Blur's history.

 |Sonic the Hedgehog||Jason Griffith||Junichi Kanemaru|

 |Miles "Tails" Prower||Amy Palant||Ryo Hirohashi|

 |Duke of Soleanna||David Willis||Kenji Utsumi|